SCHEFR/FORMENU/README.md

 }
 ```
 # INFORMATION
+You're free to include FORMENU in any of your scripts, modify it to fit your needs and free to share it around as a raw file.
 You can open an issue here in `Issues` in case you stumbled upon one.
 If you have any feedback, ideas or anything, you could discuss it in `Discussions`.
 For anything else, even if it is just a question, reach out to me:

 Telegram: [@Scheffr](https://t.me/Scheffr)
 Discord: Sch#1613